Varbin/malshare_db/README.md

 Optimizations:
  - Install requests-cache.
 This will enable caching the MalShare-current.* files.
 The cache is on a per-process-basis for security reasons, so the cache must be initialized for each process in multiprocess deployments.
 There will be no benefits if the application is only executed once for each request (e.g. CGI) as the cache is not shared.
 If security problems are solved within requests-cache then a shared cache might be readded.

  - Use an external WSGI server for deployment. uWSGI and gunicorn both seem to be a good choice.
-This script offers the common entrypoints for WSGI 'app' and 'application'.
+This script offers the common entrypoints for WSGI server 'app' and 'application'.
 For aiohttp deployments 'aioapp' is defined.
 See below for examples.

 Examples: